 Some links in this article are affiliate links and if you click on them I will receive a small commission at no cost to you.

 This is the door we purchased at Home Depot (online - we learned it was more expensive to buy at the store!).
-I see it’s out of stock now, though there are other similar options.
-If I were to choose again, I'd go with a lighter wood color - the dark shows everything.
+TIP: If I were to choose again, I'd go with a lighter wood color - the dark shows everything.

 Some of you might remember the farmhouse originally had two front doors that we discovered after removing the vinyl siding (seen in the before photo above left).

 It also explained why the front door was off-center while the windows were evenly spaced.
 Those kind of things really bug me, so that was going to have to change no matter what, ha!

 Above is the wall we added in the living-dining area to separate the two rooms and allow for an entry wall area next to the door.